Reckon762/Assignment-1-Packet_Sniffer/README.md

 1. Run the Python script **partI_reversedns.py** using the command **sudo python partI_reversedns.py** to get the hostname of all IPs present in the unique flow.
 2. All the hostnames along the IPs get saved in the **PartI_reversedns.csv** file.

+All the hostnames and their IPs can be seen from the CSV file.
+However below are the 5 hostnames with the IPs.
+1.

 ### Part II
 The sum of our roll number is 144 + 93 = 237 and 237 mod 4 gives 1.